Icewind Dale: Heart of Winter: Plot

 In Kuldahar, the player's characters are greeted by a barbarian shaman, Hjollder, who reveals that he has visions of a great conflict and that the party is the key to stopping it.
 The party is magically transported to Lonelywood, where they discover that a great barbarian force is gathering nearby, threatening to destroy the Ten Towns.
 The force has rallied to Wylfdene, a great barbarian warlord killed in battle the previous season.
 He claims to be host to the spirit of the ancient barbarian hero Jerrod and is now eager to strike the Ten Towns in the name of the war-god Tempus.

 The party journeys to the barbarian camp and meets the resurrected chief himself.
 Hjollder believes that something is off with Wylfdene, and is in turn exiled from the camp.
 The party later finds the exiled Hjollder in the barbarian burial grounds Wylfdene rose from, though it is now plagued by undead and spirits.
 On his recommendation, the party journeys to the Gloomfrost to consult the Seer, an old woman with vast mystical powers.
 She reveals that it is not Jerrod who inhabits the body of Wylfdene, but rather the soul of great white dragon Icasaracht.

 The party returns to the barbarian camp, where the Seer herself approaches Wylfdene.
 She is killed by him, but succeeds in tricking the dragon spirit into abandoning his body, revealing the deception to the gathered barbarians.
 The last task of the player's party is to journey to the Sea of Moving Ice where Icasaracht's Lair is located.
 There, they battle through her minions (including the remaining loyal barbarians, trolls and sahuagins) and ultimately find the white dragon herself.
-She explains she wished to avenge herself upon the Ten Towns for the seizure of dragonkind's lands, and for her death a century past.
+She explains she wished vengeance upon the Ten Towns for the seizure of dragonkind's lands, and for her death a century past.

 She claims she saw a kindred spirit in Wylfdene and sympathized with the barbarians, who she claims face extinction from the encroaching Ten Towns.
 She had thought they would be fitting instruments for her plan.
 The party kills her, and shatters the Soul Stone that had saved her from death a century before, ensuring her death is final.